Half-Guinea-Press/zymurgical-oubliette/docs/group-n/people/Otrette.md

 -   <img src="https://half-guinea-press.github.io/zymurgical-oubliette/images/Otrette.jpg" alt="" style="width:100%">

--   Otrette Taleneois Sorceress of the Green Spears
+-   Sorceress of the Green Spears
     ---

-        Sorceress of the Green Spears
     - Member of Pact of the Green Spears
     - Associated with ?

 </div>